leobroom/Daxs/README.md

 ## Installation
 - packaged .yak installer for Rhino for now.
 [Check the latest release](https://github.com/leobroom/Daxs/releases)
-- Food For Rhino: Comming soon...
+- Package Manager: You can install Dax over the Rhino Package Manager
-- Package Manager: Comming soon...
+- - Food For Rhino: Comming soon...

 ## Documentation
 _WORK IN PROGRESS_